Storm (Marvel Comics)

 Storm is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Len Wein and artist Dave Cockrum, the character first appeared in Giant-Size X-Men #1 (May 1975).
 Descended from a long line of African witch-priestesses, Storm is a member of a fictional subspecies of humans born with superhuman abilities known as mutants.
 She is able to control the weather and atmosphere and is considered to be one of the most powerful mutants on the planet.
 Storm is a member of the X-Men, a group of mutant heroes fighting for peace and equal rights between mutants and humans.
 She was one of the most prominently featured X-Men characters in the 1980s, at which time it was the best-selling comic book in America.
 During this decade, she also acted as the acknowledged leader of the team.

-Born Ororo Munroe to a tribal princess of Kenya and an African-American photojournalist father, Storm was raised in Harlem, New York City and Cairo, Egypt.
+Born Ororo Munroe to a tribal princess of Kenya, and a Black-American photojournalist father, Storm was raised in Harlem, New York City, and Cairo, Egypt.
 She was made an orphan after her parents were killed when a plane crashed into their house.
-An incident at this time also traumatized Ororo, leaving her with claustrophobia that she would struggle with for decades.
+This incident traumatized Ororo, leaving her with claustrophobia that she would struggle with for decades.
 Under the tutelage of a master thief, an adolescent Ororo became a skilled pickpocket.
-By coincidence, she meets the powerful mutant Professor X. Professor X later convinces Ororo to join the X-Men and use her abilities for a greater cause and purpose.
+By coincidence, she met the powerful mutant Professor X. Professor X later convinced Ororo to join the X-Men and use her abilities for a greater cause and purpose.
 Possessing natural leadership skills and formidable powers of her own, Storm has been a member of teams such as the Avengers and the Fantastic Four, as well as the X-Men.
 Storm is also a part of a highly promoted romantic relationship with Black Panther.
-While she was married to him, she was also made queen consort of the fictional African nation of Wakanda.
+While she was married to him, she was also made queen consort of the African nation of Wakanda.
 While she lost the title when the marriage was annulled, she has maintained her relationship with Black Panther in many subsequent stories.

 Storm is the first Black leader of a Marvel superhero team, as well as the first female leader of a Marvel superhero team.
 She is the second Black female superhero for Marvel, after Misty Knight, who was created two months earlier.
 Storm is one of Marvel's most notable, powerful, and popular female heroes.

 One of the most prominent characters in the X-Men franchise, Storm has appeared in various X-Men-related media, including animation, video games, and films.
-Alison Sealy-Smith voiced Storm in X-Men: The Animated Series (1992-1997) and reprises the role in its revival X-Men '97 (2024–present).
-Halle Berry and Alexandra Shipp portrayed the adult and young versions of Storm, respectively, in 20th Century Fox's live-action X-Men film series (2000-2019).
+Alison Sealy-Smith voiced Storm in X-Men: The Animated Series (1992–1997) and reprises the role in its revival X-Men '97 (2024–present) and What If…?
+(2024).
+Halle Berry and Alexandra Shipp both portrayed Storm in 20th Century Fox's live-action X-Men film series (2000–2019), and Maya Boyd will portray her in the Marvel Cinematic Universe, starting with the untitled X-Men film (2028).